pixelatto/PixelattoWeb2020/_team/06-antonio.md

 hashtags: [Drawtastic, PezTomiller, Cartooner]
 ---

-Antonio has just joined Pixelatto in mid 2020.
-He's a drawing master, waiting to show you all the art he's creating.
-We are not allowing him though, since our next project is CLASSIFIED.
+Antonio is a drawing master, waiting to share with you all the art he's creating.
+We won't allow him though, since that info is CLASSIFIED.

 **Special Moves:**